Cambodian temple site gets UNESCO world heritage status

 Tibetan rights groups criticized UNESCO's decision to extend world heritage status to an extensive plateau area in a heavily Tibetan area, saying it reinforces Chinese control of the region.

-(Reporting by Prak Chan Thul, Editing by Amy Sawitta Lefevre and Himani Sarkar)
+Reporting by Prak Chan Thul, Editing by Amy Sawitta Lefevre and Himani Sarkar